 In 19th century Canada, children were encouraged to explore the wonders of gardening.
-In 1846, Sophia and Minnie MacNab began their own little plot in the Kitchen Garden.
-Led by costumed interpreters, students will compare their experiences with those of 19th century Canadians by getting their hands dirty in the garden and making a seasonal recipe in our historic kitchen.
+In 1846, Sophia and Minnie MacNab had their own little plot within the Kitchen Garden.
+Led by interpretive staff, students will compare their experiences with those of 19th century Canadians by getting their hands dirty in the garden and making a seasonal recipe in the historic kitchen.